BloomTech-Labs/homerun-fe/README.md

 ### Attribution

-These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).
+These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426). -->

-## Documentation

-See [Backend Documentation](https://github.com/Lambda-School-Labs/homerun-be/blob/master/README.md) for details on the backend of our project.